thehui87/Learning-Godot/tutorial_vector_math.md

 <p align="center"><img src="images/tutovec3.png"></p>

-So, what's so special about normal vectors?
-You will soon be sorry for asking this because normal vectors are amazing.
-Better put in other words, normal vectors have **several, very useful properties**.
+So, what is so special about normal vectors?
+Normal vectors are amazing.
+In other words, normal vectors have **several, very useful properties**.

-I know you can't wait to know more about the fantastic properties of normal vectors, but one step at a time.
+Can't wait to know more about the fantastic properties of normal vectors, but one step at a time.
 So, how is a normal vector created from a regular vector?

 #### Normalization